Our next programmes are being scheduled to commence from September 2024.

-Hear more from founder Judge Kameel Khan
+Hear more from our Founder Judge Kameel Khan

 "We teach the social capital required for them to be successful, but more importantly we create a community and create purpose in people who have been in prison."

-Kameel Khan is a lawyer, judge and former law professor.
+Kameel Khan is a lawyer, Judge and former law professor.
 Before practicing he taught law at University College, University of London, Reading University and the University of the West Indies.
 He was a Visiting Scholar at Harvard Law School.
 While teaching he defended people on death row from the Caribbean before the Privy Council (UK), the highest court of Appeal for that region.
 He became a tax partner at a global law firm and later a judge in the Tax Court in the UK.

 Kameel first came across Project ReMADE while spending time as a fellow at Stanford University, USA.
 ReMADE is delivered over four months, and is run in tandem with Stanford University law students, business students, and with mentors from Silicon Valley.
 Through out the course students are given extensive teaching on business planning topics, helping to flesh out their business idea, and develop a knowledge tool kit so that they can understand and operate all aspects of their business venture.
 The opportunity it gives its participants is overwhelming, and the case studies show its profound success.

 What appears to have struck Kameel the most though is the power of the network that ReMADE helps the budding entrepreneurs to develop.
 Kameel says that the participants of the course when coming to Stanford “will buy the hats, they will buy the Stanford t-shirts, and wear them on campus”, a sign of how they feel they are now part of that community.
 This shows just how powerful a vehicle opening up the most cloister parts of our society to those who would not have access to them can be.
 It cannot only provide people with knowledge and tools, but with a sense of ownership, and of belonging.